erpc-io/eRPC/README.md

     * Sequence numbers: `uint64_t` - not `size_t`
     * Numa nodes: `size_t`.
 These are not transferred over the network, so no need to shrink.
-  * Use exceptions in constructors of Nexus and Rpc.
-These are the only two class types that the user is allowed to construct.
+  * Use exceptions in constructors.
+No exceptions in destructors.
+  * If a function throws an exception, its documentation should say so.
   * Do not append integers directly to string streams.
 If the integer is `uint8_t`, it will get interpreted as a character.